corticometrics/fs-docker/readme.md

 ```
 ├── fs-xenial
     ├── bin
-    ├── centos6-x86_64-packages
     ├── freesurfer
     └── fs-docker
 ```

 Where:
   - `./fs-xenial/bin/` is where the compiled freesurfer binaries will be installed with `make install`
-  - `./fs-xenial/centos6-x86_64-packages/` is where the pre-compiled libraries go
   - `./fs-xenial/freesurfer` is the [freesurfer repo](https://github.com/freesurfer/freesurfer)
   - `./fs-xenial/fs-docker` is this repo.